 Keep in mind that full-fare economy flights can often cost more than discounted business class flights on these routes.
 So unless you’re already booked in full-fare economy, these flights may not be the best way to redeem your miles.

-Redeem For Magazine Subscriptions
+Redeem For Newspaper Subscriptions

 Proceed with caution if you go this route, though.
-Many magazine subscriptions will automatically renew to the credit card on file at the end of their term, so make sure to cancel before you’re auto-billed if you don’t plan on keeping the subscription past its first year.
+Many subscriptions will automatically renew to the credit card on file at the end of their term, so make sure to cancel before you’re auto-billed if you don’t plan on keeping the subscription past its first year.

 Redeem American AAdvantage Miles For A LifeLock Subscription

 With identity theft on the rise, it may be worth investing in a LifeLock subscription.
 LifeLock protects your online and real-world identity from theft and exploitation.